 I didn't know what to choose for a major.
 It was my Sophomore year at UNC-Chapel Hill and I had to make a decision.
-She asked me, "What would you do if you didn't have to make a living?
+My guidance counselor (and part-time angel) asked me, "What would you do if you didn't have to make a living?
 What would you do for fun?" ...
 I told her it would have to be something having to do with art and creativity.
 She said the Journalism School was #1 in the nation and had a stellar graphic design sequence.

 So I made the decision that very moment to become a graphic designer.

 I spent many, many hours in the basement of the Journalism School of UNC-Chapel Hill creating, learning and working out my mouse-hand, Popeye style.
 After I graduated from the J school, my first job was laying out ads for what amounted to collegiate yellow pages (tedious, but got me into the rhythm of creating), then I moved on up to laying out the News of Orange County newspaper (more responsibility, less inspiration), then got a job being the lead web designer and director of email marketing for an adult sex education company (ooh la la).

 After I was officially tired of designing ads with naked people in them, I joined an ad agency and was responsible for working with some major clients all around the country.
 It wasn't too much longer before I started moonlighting taking on side clients (friends, family members) who blossomed into enough work that I just had to quit my day job and become a hired gun.